Checkliste für Stellenanzeige Kooku

 Which skills are more important?

-Both hard skills and soft skills have their uses.Significance, however it cannot be said that either one is more important.
+Both hard skills and soft skills have their importance.importancehowever however, it cannot be said that one of the two is more important.
 The skills an employee must have depend heavily on the position and the corporate culture.
-That’s why companies and recruiters should think carefully about what skills are important for a job profile to be filled and what should be paid attention to.
+Companies and recruiters should therefore carefully consider which skills are important for a job profile to be filled are what should be paid attention to.
 However, in most cases it is the case that the technical expertise, i.e. the hard skills alone are not sufficient without the soft skills.

 More blog articles from Kooku